Learning-To-Measure: In-Context Active Feature Acquisition

-and needs to be estimated under $p_{\mathcal{T}}(X{(1)}, Y)$, which is the \textit{reference distribution}, i.e., the joint distribution in the absence of the missingness.
-The identification of $p_{\mathcal{T}}(X{(1)}, Y)$ from data (with missingness) depends on the missingness mechanism, given by the following assumptions: \begin{assumption} (\textit{Missing at Random or MAR}) $R_{j} \ci X_{j}{(1)} \mid \underline{X}_t$. \end{assumption} \begin{assumption} (\textit{Exclusion Restriction}) $R_{j} \ci Y \mid X_{j}{(1)}, \underline X_t$. \end{assumption} \begin{assumption} (\textit{Positivity}) $p(R_j=1 \mid \underline{X}_t=\underline{x}_t) > 0$ for all values $\underline x_t$ and $j \in \{1, ...,d\}$ \end{assumption} Intuitively, Assumption \ref{assumption:mar} posits that any systematic differences between observed and missing data can be fully explained by the observed features, rather than by unobserved confounders.
+Intuitively, Assumption \ref{assumption:mar} posits that any systematic differences between observed and missing data can be fully explained by the observed features, rather than by unobserved confounders.
 Assumption \ref{assumption:nde} states that measuring a feature does not directly affect the target variable.
 Assumption \ref{assumption:positivity} requires sufficient data coverage of each feature acquisition action.
-These assumptions are analogous to standard assumptions in off-policy evaluation, and yield the following identification result.
+Together, these assumptions yield the following identification result.